lupettohf/AFKBot/README.md

 	"windows desktop notifications" : You need to choose between "yes" or "no" depending if you want or not Windows Desktop Notifications.

 	"owner" : You need to fill this with the username of the player who wants to control the bot, so that the bot doesn't accidentally respond with actions if other players /tell him to do them.

+	"attack mobs" : You need to choose between "yes" or "no" depending if you want or not the bot to attack mobs that are inside his range.

 	"username/gmail" : You need to type a username for the bot, write the e-mail in case the account is premium, default is "AFKBot".